A Northeast Louisiana Arts and Culture Itinerary

 End the evening with a symphony.
 The Monroe Symphony Orchestra, now in its 44th season, plays classics and more contemporary fare.
 A Beethoven symphony and scores from blockbuster Hollywood films are featured in the orchestra’s 2014 – 2015 season.

 In the morning, fill up the tank and drive east to Winnsboro.
 There you’ll find The Old Post Office Museum, which houses work by local artists and includes a stunning Depression-era mural depicting Franklin Parish in the 1930s.
-If you’re lucky enough to be in Winnsboro in April, put a visit to the Franklin Parish Catfish Festival on your to-do list.
+Stroll along Winnsboro Main Street and shop local.

 Next, visit Poverty Point World Heritage Site, where you’ll find ancient art on a grand scale—hand-decorated artifacts that were made millennia ago are on display.